mtntruong/LRT-HDR/README.md

 2021 IEEE International Conference on Image Processing (ICIP)
 https://doi.org/10.1109/ICIP42928.2021.9506201

+For PDFs, please visit https://mtntruong.github.io/

 If you have any question, please open an issue.

-For detailed algorithms, please visit https://mtntruong.github.io/
+The algorithm can also be applied to other applications.
+Please feel free to ask if you need help with training the algorithm using other datasets, either HDR imaging or other applications.

 # Source code
 The proposed algorithm is implemented in Python using PyTorch 1.11.